Chapter 6 Hierarchical (mixed) models

 ## fExp11:NAP 0.041 -0.090 -0.666

-The model with possibly correlated random intercepts and slopes can be written as \[\begin{align*} y_{ijk} & \sim \mathcal{N}(A_{ij} + B_{ij} x_{ijk}, \sigma_\varepsilon^2)\\ \left(\begin{array}{c} A \\ B \end{array} \right)_i & \sim \mathcal{N}_2 \left(\left(\begin{array}{c} a_i \\ b_i \end{array} \right), \left(\begin{array}{cc} \sigma_A^2 & \sigma_{AB} \\ \sigma_{AB} & \sigma_B^2 \end{array} \right) \right). \end{align*}\]
+Finally, consider a model in which the random intercepts and slopes are correlated.
+This model writes as \[\begin{align*} y_{ijk} & \sim \mathcal{N}(A_{ij} + B_{ij} x_{ijk}, \sigma_\varepsilon^2)\\ \left(\begin{array}{c} A \\ B \end{array} \right)_i & \sim \mathcal{N}_2 \left(\left(\begin{array}{c} a_i \\ b_i \end{array} \right), \left(\begin{array}{cc} \sigma_A^2 & \sigma_{AB} \\ \sigma_{AB} & \sigma_B^2 \end{array} \right) \right). \end{align*}\]

 We fit the model in R as follows